Big Data: hot trends and implementation results of 2018

 While 2018 is quickly coming to an end, data scientists and analysts worldwide look around to see what trends dominated the Big Data landscape and to learn the results of the business implementation of Big Data solutions.

 This article provides a brief overview of the opinions expressed by multiple data experts, analysts, mentors, and engineers.
-These comments were given nearly a year ago, and it is interesting to see how many of them came true.
+These comments were given, and it is interesting to see how many of them came true.

 However, the vast majority of people are not thought leaders, and they still perceive Big Data as an umbrella term for Artificial Intelligence (AI) and Machine Learning (ML)-empowered business analytics.
 To be honest, this is the predominant way of applying Big Data solutions, as companies from oil and gas industry, telecom, pharmaceutics, consumer electronics, are actively attempting to implement IoT, AI, and ML capabilities into their products and services.

 I list some of these opinions here and later support them with brief descriptions of 2018 Big Data use cases from various industries.
 I do not recite the texts verbatim, but merely highlight the main idea of the message.

 Big Data trends of 2018: opinions from the visionaries